Medo Pucić: Biography

 Orsat Pucić was born on 21 March 1821 in Dubrovnik, then in the Austrian Empire.
 He was descended from the House of Pucić, an old noble family of Republic of Ragusa.
 His brother was Niko Pucić.
-He attended the lyceum in Venice, where in 1841 he became acquainted with Ján Kollár.
-Pucić was impressed with his pan-Slavist ideas, and went on to join the Illyrian movement.
-Pucić's was a member of Serb Catholic movement.
+He attended the lyceum in Venice, where in 1841 he became acquainted with Ján Kollár, as well as Adam Mickiewicz, and started to espouse a Serb national sentiment.
+Pucić was impressed with pan-Slavist ideas, and went on to join the Illyrian movement.
+Pucić was a member of the Serb Catholic movement.